-A TV Licence man is being treated for severe shock after knocking a door in West Belfast which someone then answered, it has emerged.
+A TV Licence man is being treated for shock after knocking a door in West Belfast which someone actually answered, it has emerged.

 The enforcer, working on behalf of the BBC, was treated by paramedics at the scene after collapsing on a doorstep in the Turf Lodge area.